eemchua/divvy_data_cleaning/README.md

 ```
 #### Not having to work with Divvy directly, these entries remain for this project.
 ---
 ### This is the end of data cleaning process, and the dataset is now ready to be analyzed.
+More projects to come!